-Fusion for bulging and herniated discs
+Fusion for bulging or herniated discs

 Spinal fusion can be an intimidating recommendation.
 After all, there are several risks involved with any surgical procedure, and traditional open back surgery includes risks of complication, infection and failed back surgery syndrome.
 While the benefits of this procedure can be rewarding, the possible risks should be considered before moving forward.
 If you are interested in learning about the less invasive alternatives available for spinal fusion, read the following article.

 The goal of an ACDF is to alleviate the pain, tingling, numbness and weakness caused by nerve compression from conditions such as a bulging or herniated disc.
 Minimally invasive cervical fusion accomplishes this goal with less soft tissue damage than open neck or back spinal fusion procedures.
-Instead of cutting through the muscles surrounding the spine or detaching the muscles altogether, our minimally invasive approach leaves the core muscles intact and allows our patients to experience a shorter recovery time^ compared to traditional spinal fusion.
+Instead of cutting through the muscles surrounding the spine or detaching the muscles altogether, our minimally invasive approach leaves the core muscles intact and allows our patients to experience a shorter recovery time compared to traditional spinal fusion.^

 How minimally invasive cervical fusion can help

 Afterward, a patient is attended by a caregiver for 24 hours with instructions on postoperative care.
 To learn more about how minimally invasive cervical fusion may be able to help with chronic symptoms associated with a bulging disc or herniated disc in the neck, contact Laser Spine Institute.
 Our spine care experts have helped more than 75,000 patients find lasting relief from their conditions.